 Stirring light and progressive subject matter combine to enhance the sense of motion in Elyse Dodge’s work.
 The Vancouver artist often paints the elements, particularly the ocean and the sky, and, in doing so, captures their fluid state.

 "I could stare at the ocean all day long... it's just mesmerizing to me," she says.

 Her process begins by creating a collection of images arranged on a mood board.
 When working with these visual supports, Dodge considers aspects such as perspective and emotion, and then translates these elements onto her medium, whether canvas or fabric.

-"Once I've got the idea in there and can visualize it, I just start going," she says, noting that the other key for her is painting to music—music becomes a tool, her paintbrush.
+"Once I've got the idea in there and can visualize it, I just start going," she says, noting that the other key for her is painting to music—music becomes a tool, similar to her paintbrush.